 An increasing number of boys and girls are playing recreational and organized sports.
 As a result, there is a rise in the number of overuse injuries seen among children and adolescents.
 The majority of sports and overuse injuries are due to minor trauma involving soft tissue injuries--injuries that affect the bone, muscles, ligaments, and/or tendons.

-One such injury is Spondylolysis, which is marked by back pain.
+One such injury is Spondylolysis, or a pars defect, which is marked by back pain.
 This condition is caused by excessive flexion and extension of the lower back.
 It is commonly seen in football linemen, gymnasts, and ice skaters.

 Overuse injuries can also lead to stress fractures.
 Stress fractures are weak spots or small cracks in the bone caused by continuous overuse.
 Stress fractures often occur in the foot after training for basketball, running, and other sports.
 There usually is no swelling, but pain and tenderness often increase during movement.